-KAS PAVANANTHARAJAH joined Black Gropper as an associate lawyer in May 2016 after articling with our firm.
+KAS PAVANANTHARAJAH joined Black Gropper as an associate lawyer after articling with our firm.

 Kas is a dedicated advocate with a commitment to the protection of unions and workers.
 Kas’s practice areas include labour law, employment law, human rights law, privacy law and administrative law.
 During her articles with the firm, Kas gained practical experience in relation to advising and litigating cases in all these practice areas.